catenax-ng/product-agents/conforming/README.md

-# Tractus-X Knowledge Agents (Hey Catena!)
-Conforming Agent
+# Tractus-X Conforming Agent (KA-CONF)

+KA-CONF is a module of the [Tractus-X Knowledge Agents Reference Implementations](../README.md).

+* see copyright notice in the top folder
+* see license file in the top folder
+* see authors file in the top folder

+## About this Module

 The Conforming Agent is a component that may be used in place of Matchmaking and Binding Agents to prove the conformity of other components of the KA architecture.
 It implements (depending on its configuration) and validates the KA-MATCH and KA-BIND SPARQL profiles behind the Knowledge Agents standard API.